systemli/ansible-role-letsencrypt/README.md

 ## License

-This Ansible role is licensed under the GNU GPLv2 or later.
+This Ansible role is licensed under the GNU GPLv3.

 ## Author